Large Energy Users

-The Large Energy Users Pilot is designed to promote self-investment in energy efficiency and combined heat and power projects with incentives up to $1 million for eligible projects in the state's largest commercial and industrial facilities.
+The Large Energy Users Program is designed to promote self-investment in energy efficiency and combined heat and power projects with incentives up to $4 million for eligible projects in the state's largest commercial and industrial facilities.

 Eligibility and Pre-Qualification

-- To qualify, eligible entities must have contributed a minimum of $300,000 into New Jersey’s Clean Energy Program fund in calendar year 2011 (aggregate of all buildings/sites).
+- To qualify, eligible entities must have contributed a minimum of $300,000 into New Jersey’s Clean Energy Program fund in fiscal year 2014 defined from July 1, 2013 through June 30, 2014 (aggregate of all buildings/sites).

-- In order to be considered for incentives, the average billed peak demand of all facilities submitted in the Draft Energy Efficiency Plan (DEEP)/Final Energy Efficiency Plan (FEEP) must meet or exceed 400kW and/or 4,000 DTh.
+- In order to be considered for incentives, the average billed peak demand of all facilities submitted in the Final Energy Efficiency Plan (FEEP) must meet or exceed 400 kW and/or 4,000 DTh.

 - For campus facilities, the 400 kW or 4000 DTh threshold shall be met on a campus-wide level (i.e. total demand of campus).
 Any number of buildings may be included in the Energy Efficiency Plan.

-- Qualifying entities will be ranked by amount of contribution to the NJCEP fund in 2011 from all eligible facilities (400 kW average annual billed peak demand or greater).
+- Qualifying entities will be ranked by amount of contribution to the NJCEP fund in FY 2014 from all eligible facilities (400 kW average annual billed peak demand or greater).

-- Top entities will be approved to submit their Draft Energy Efficiency Plan (DEEP) for fund reservation.
+- Once qualified, entities will be approved to submit their Final Energy Efficiency Plan (FEEP) for fund reservation.

-A total of $28 million is reserved for the 2011 pilot to be distributed based on the specifications below.
-The maximum incentive per entity is the lessor of:
+Incentives for the FY2015 program (July 1, 2014 - September 1, 2014) to be distributed based on the specifications below.
+The maximum incentive per entity is the lesser of:

 - 75% of total project(s) cost